 The REI Traverse trekking pole is an aluminum alloy pole in the mid-price range.
 You can adjust the pole length with power lock levers.
-It ranges from a collapsed length of 24" to an extended length of 29".
+It ranges from a collapsed length of 24" to an extended length of 49".
 The Traverse has cork grips on its aluminum alloy shaft.
-Its weight, about 17 ounces, is comparable to the Black Diamond Carbon and Leki Micro Vario Carbon poles.

-Our second comfort complaint is that the grip, made of a harder and less pliable cork, is not as comfortable and doesn't conform to the hands like the Black Diamond cork grips.
+The grip, made of a harder and less pliable cork, is not as comfortable and doesn't conform to your hands like the Black Diamond cork grips.
 The grips' contours are also poorly placed for smaller hands, a frustrating design flaw on a women's specific pole.
+We found the wrist strap to be relatively comfortable, but difficult to adjust.

 Locking and Adjustability